mod-audio/mod-host/README.md

 | -206    | ERR_JACK_PORT_DISCONNECTION     |
 | -301    | ERR_MEMORY_ALLOCATION           |

-An status zero or positive means that the command has executed with success.
-On case of add command the status returned is the instance number.
+A status of zero or positive means, that the command was executed successfully.
+In case of the add command, the status returned is the instance number.
-The value field just exist to param_get command.
+The value field currently only exists for the param_get command.